-The University Center for Human Values and the Woodrow Wilson School of Public and International Affairs invite applications for postdoctoral positions in Values and Public Policy.
-We aim to support highly promising scholars trained in moral and political philosophy, political theory, normative economics and related areas to develop a research agenda in the ethical dimensions of public policy.
+The University Center for Human Values and the Woodrow Wilson School of Public and International Affairs invite applications for postdoctoral or more senior research positions in Values and Public Policy.
+We aim to support highly promising scholars trained in moral and political philosophy, political theory, normative economics and related areas, in developing a research agenda in the ethical dimensions of public policy.

-Applicants must have a Ph.D. and should not have held the degree for more than three years by the date of appointment.
+Applications welcome from candidates who have or expect to have a Ph.D. by the start date, normally beginning September 1, 2020.
+Applicants should not have more than two years of postdoctoral experience by the date of appointment.
 They may not be employed by another institution during the term of their Princeton appointment.

-Applicants’ dissertation research need not be specifically in values and public policy, but they will be expected to demonstrate a commitment to working on a research project in this area during their time at Princeton.
-Projects must be related to an area in which the School has a Center or Program (such as science and environmental policy, health and well-being, democratic institutions and processes, information technology policy or globalization and governance).
-For more information about these areas, please consult http://wws.princeton.edu/centers-programs.
+Applicants’ dissertation research need not be specifically in values and public policy, but they will be expected to demonstrate a commitment to working on a research project in this area.
+Projects must be related to an area in which the School has a Center or Program (such as science and environmental policy, health and well-being, or globalization and governance).
+For more information about these and other areas, as well as a list of Centers and Programs visit: http://wws.princeton.edu/centers-programs.

-Applications will be evaluated on the basis of the applicant’s previous accomplishments, the promise of the proposed research project in values and public policy, and the likelihood that the project will be enhanced by being carried out at the Woodrow Wilson School.
-The capacity to contribute to the University’s teaching program will also be taken into account.
+Applications will be evaluated on the basis of previous accomplishments, promise of the proposed research project in values and public policy, and likelihood that the project will be enhanced by being carried out at the Woodrow Wilson School.
+Contribution to the University’s teaching program will also be considered.

 Term of Appointment

-A research proposal (not to exceed 1,500 words), conforming to the expectations stated above.
+Research proposal (up to 1,500 words), conforming to the expectations stated above.
 Please identify the Woodrow Wilson School center or program with which you wish to be associated and briefly describe what you hope to gain from carrying out the project there.
-Also please supply an indicative title for the project at the beginning of the proposal;
+Supply an indicative title for the project at the beginning of the proposal;

-A scholarly paper or dissertation chapter (not to exceed 12,000 words) representing your scholarly achievement or potential;
+Scholarly paper or dissertation chapter (up to 12,000 words, not including bibliography) representing your scholarly achievement or potential;

-Contact information for two referees, who will be asked to comment specifically on your qualifications for the proposed research project.
-Referees will be contacted directly by email with instructions for uploading letters of reference.
+Contact information for two referees, who will be asked to comment specifically on your qualifications for the proposed project.
+Referees will be contacted directly by email with instructions for uploading letters.

-These materials should be submitted online by Monday, November 13, 2017.
-We cannot accept application materials by any other method.
-Letters of reference are to be submitted by end of business day on Thursday, November 16, 2017.
-The selection committee will begin reviewing applications immediately and applications lacking any of the elements listed above may be at a disadvantage.
-Decisions will be announced in March 2018.
+Materials must be submitted online by Monday, November 11, 2019, 11:59 p.m.
+EST. We do not accept application materials by any other method.
+Letters of reference should be submitted by end of business on Thursday, November 14, 2019.
+The selection committee begins reviewing applications immediately so letters received after the priority deadline may put candidates at a disadvantage.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.